-The Office of Property Control is responsible for the university’s asset management program.
-The office works with U-M schools, colleges, and units to track and tag all capital equipment valued at $5,000 or more with a useful life of greater than 1 year, as well as all sponsor-titled equipment regardless of value.
+The Office of Property Control is responsible for U-M’s Asset Management Program.
+The office works with units to track and tag all capital equipment valued at $5,000 or more with a useful life of greater than one year, as well as all sponsor-titled equipment regardless of value.
 University capital equipment is inventoried every two years and sponsor-titled equipment is inventoried annually.

-Please be aware that the University does not donate equipment, per SPG 520.01.
-All items purchased with University funds must be disposed of through Property Disposition.
+Please be aware that U-M does not donate equipment, per SPG 520.01.
+All items purchased with university funds must be disposed of through Property Disposition.
 This includes computers, monitors, computer peripherals, furniture, and all capital equipment.

-In all cases where capital equipment is purchased using sponsored funds in the University general ledger system, the equipment is the property of the University and is subject to all related oversights and procedures.
+In all cases where capital equipment is purchased using sponsored funds in U-M’s general ledger system, the equipment is the property of the university and is subject to all related oversights and procedures.

-If a capital equipment asset is purchased with sponsored funds, and the Principal Investigator or fellowship recipient decides to leave the University and wishes to take the item (e.g. research equipment) with them, they or the external entity must purchase it from the department in adherence with Administrative Policy: Selling Capital Equipment to External Entities or Employees.
+If a capital equipment asset is purchased with sponsored funds, and the principal investigator or fellowship recipient decides to leave U-M and wishes to take the item (e.g., research equipment) with them, they, or the external entity, must purchase it from the unit.
+These assets must be cleared for sale or transfer by firstname.lastname@example.org.

 Off-Campus Use of U-M Property